 2. Real FAQs – questions submitted by those with COPD, caregivers, and family members are answered

-In addition, videos are provided about three individuals who have COPD and continue to lead active lives.
+3. Videos – about three individuals who have COPD and continue to lead active lives.

 I have complete control of the contents of the website.
 No financial support has been provided for the development or operation of this website by any business or organization.